gersteinlab/mhealthCI/README.md

 [1] "p-value: 0.0161104718066743"
 ```

-There may be slight variations in the p-value due to the markov chain that is implemeneted in the function, however, this data should be satistically significant.
-The results figure and summary should be in the current working directory.
+Due to the nature of MCMC, slight variations in the p-value may occur.

 ### Diabetes Data